-The Fund has undrawn contractual capital in relation to three unquoted limited partnership funds in global property; one Euro denominated Luxembourg 'SICAR' and two US Dollar denominated Guernsey Limited Partnerships.
+The Fund has undrawn contractual capital commitments in relation to three unquoted limited partnership funds in global property; one Euro denominated Luxembourg 'SICAR' and two US Dollar denominated Guernsey Limited Partnerships.
 These are drawn down in tranches over time as and when the manager needs the cash to invest in underlying investments.
-The Euro fund had £2.137m of undrawn contractual capital outstanding as at 31 March 2022 (£2.157m as at 31 March 2021), the US Dollar funds had a total of £45.346m of undrawn contractual capital outstanding as at 31 March 2022 (£48.335m as at March 2021).
-These are not required to be included in the Pension Fund accounts.
+The Euro fund had £2.226m of undrawn contractual capital outstanding as at 31 March 2023 (£2.137m as at 31 March 2022), the US Dollar funds had a total of £46.715m of undrawn contractual capital outstanding as at 31 March 2023 (£45.346m as at March 2022).
+These amounts are not required to be included in the Pension Fund accounts.